Try it free

 Errors, exceptions, and failures

 Errors and exceptions are captured as attributes on spans (for example, span events) within distributed traces.
 They provide details about request processing problems, including an error type, message, stack traces, timestamp, and associated span context.
-Errors and exceptions are automatically captured from OneAgent-monitored applications and OpenTelemetry instrumentation.
+Errors and exceptions are captured automatically from OneAgent-monitored applications and OpenTelemetry instrumentation.

 Related tags